HMS Fury (1845)

 HMS Fury was a Bulldog-class sloop designed by Sir William Symonds, Surveyor of the Navy.
 She was ordered on 19 February 1844.
 After commissioning she sailed for the East Indies and participated in action against pirate junks near Vietnam.
-She then was in the Black Sea for the Russian War followed by the Second Opium War with China.
+She then was in the Black Sea for the Crimean War followed by the Second Opium War with China.
 She was sold for breaking in July 1864.

 Fury was the eighth named vessel since it was used for a 14-gun sloop, launched by Lime & Mackenzie of Leith on 18 March 1779 and broken in April 1787.

 Construction

 She was ordered on 19 February 1844 from Sheerness Dockyard and her keel was laid in June 1845.
 She was launched on 31 December 1845.
 Following her launch she was towed to Liverpool to have her boilers and machinery fitted.
 She was then towed back to Sheerness and was completed for sea on 6 July 1847 at an initial cost of £51,688 including the hull at £24,764, machinery at £22,142 and fitting at £4,782.